Kernix13/javascript-cheat-sheet/README.md

 ### Other Methods unique to Arrays

-- `push()`: adds one or more elements to the end of an array and returns the new length of the array: 'push(elem1, elem2, ...)`
+- `push()`: Adds one or more elements to the end of an array and returns the new length of the array: 'push(elem1, elem2, ...)`
-- `unshift()`: adds one or more elements to the beginning of an array and returns the new length of the array: `unshift(elem1, elem2, ...)`
+- `unshift()`: Adds one or more elements to the beginning of an array and returns the new length of the array: `unshift(elem1, elem2, ...)`
-- `shift()`: removes the first element from an array and returns that removed element.
+- `shift()`: Removes the first element from an array and returns that removed element.
 This method changes the length of the array (no arguments).
 To get the removed item make sure to set it to a var: `let removedItem = arr.shift();`
-- `pop()`: removes the last element from an array and returns that element.
+- `pop()`: Removes the last element from an array and returns that element.
 This method changes the length of the array (no arguments)

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>

 ### High Order Array Methods

-- `forEach()`: function to run on each item of an array, common in `for` loops, performs a function on each item in your array, similar to using a "for" loop to apply a function to an array but with much less work to code.
+- `forEach()`: Function to run on each item of an array, common in `for` loops, performs a function on each item in your array, similar to using a "for" loop to apply a function to an array but with much less work to code.
 Unlike map(), forEach() does not create a new array automatically, you would have to code a specific function to do so
-- `filter()`: takes a function containing a test and returns a new array with all the elements that pass that test.
+- `filter()`: Takes a function containing a test and returns a new array with all the elements that pass that test.
 The filtration is done using a function that returns a boolean value
-- `map()`: performs a function on every element in your array and places the result in a new array
+- `map()`: Performs a function on every element in your array and places the result in a new array
-- `reduce()`: takes a reducer function and executes it on each array element to output a single value while returning.
+- `reduce()`: Takes a _reducer_ function and executes it on each array element to output a single value while returning.
 It takes a `reducer` function with an `accumulator` variable and a `current` element variable as required parameters.
 The accumulator's value is remembered across all the iterations and is ultimately returned after the final iteration
 - `every()`: Checks if **every** element in an array pass a test, returns boolean.
 This have a number of variations for the syntax.
 Check the MDN doc [Array.prototype.every](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/every).
-- `some()`: tests whether at least one element in the array passes the test implemented by the provided function.
+- `some()`: Tests whether at least one element in the array passes the test implemented by the provided function.
 It returns true if, in the array, it finds an element for which the provided function returns true; otherwise it returns false.
 It doesn't modify the array.
 This have a number of variations for the syntax.
 Check the MDN doc [Array.prototype.some](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/some).
-- `sort()`: one of the most common operations performed on an array, used to sort an array of numbers or even strings with just a single line of code, returns original array but modified
+- `sort()`: One of the most common operations performed on an array, used to sort an array of numbers or even strings with just a single line of code, returns original array but modified
-- `reverse()`: reverses the order of the array items, does NOT do a reverse sort
+- `reverse()`: Reverses the order of the array items, does NOT do a reverse sort
-- `find()`: return the first element value (for find) or index (for findIndex) in the array that passes on the test provided by callback.
-If there is no match, it returns undefined (for find) or -1 (for findIndex).
+- `find()` and `findIndex()`: Returns the first element value (for `find`) or index (for `findIndex`) in the array that passes on the test provided by callback.
+If there is no match, it returns `undefined` (for find) or `-1` (for findIndex).
 - Link: [Mastering ES6 higher-order functions for Arrays](https://www.airpair.com/javascript/posts/mastering-es6-higher-order-functions-for-arrays).

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>

 ### Array Methods Notes

-- `.length`: used often in `for` loops
+- `.length`: used often in `for` loops to loop for each element
-- arr.[index]: to return a value at a specific index
+- `arr.[index]`: to return a value at a specific index, e.g. `arr[3]` to return value at the 4th position
-- Returns Boolean: `every()`, `includes()`, `some()`
+- Returns boolean: `every()`, `includes()`, `some()`
-- Returns String: `join()`, `toString()`
+- Returns string: `join()`, `toString()`
-- Various: `forEach()`, `reduce()`
 - Return New Array: `filter()`, `map()`, `concat()`
 - Return Value/Position: `find()`, `indexOf()`, `lastIndexOf()`,
-- Add:  `push()', `unshift()`,
+- Add:  `push()`, `unshift()`,
-- Remove: `pop()`, shift()`, `slice(start, end)`, `splice()`
+- Remove: `pop()`, `shift()`, `slice(start, end)`, `splice()`
 - Index change: `reverse()`, `sort()`
+- Various: `forEach()`, `reduce()`

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>

 ## Object Notes

-- instead of using indexes to access and modify their data, you access the data in objects through what are called `properties`
+- Instead of using indexes to access and modify their data, you access the data in objects through what are called `properties`
-- Properties are often `strings` - you can omit the quotes for single-word string properties; property names with spaces in them must be in quotes
+- Properties are often `strings` - you can omit the quotes for single-word string properties and for numbers; property names with spaces in them must be in quotes
 - Objects can be thought of as a `key`/`value` storage, like a dictionary `{word: definition}`
 - There are two ways to access the properties of an object: dot notation (`.`) and bracket notation (`[]`), similar to an array.
 - Dot notation is what you use when you know the name of the property you're trying to access
 - If the property of the object you are trying to access has a space in its name, you will need to use bracket notation
+- It's also best to use bracket notation when a variable name is substituted for a key name, especially if the name may contain multiple words
 - Use dot or bracket notation to update a property
-- Testing objects for properties: use the `.hasOwnProperty(propname)` method of objects to determine if that object has the given property name
+- Testing objects for properties: use the `.hasOwnProperty(propName)` method of objects to determine if that object has the given property
 - The sub-properties of objects can be accessed by chaining together the dot or bracket notation
+- `Object.prototype.toString()`:	Returns a string representation of the object.
+- `Object.prototype.valueOf()`:	Returns the primitive value of the specified object.
+- `Object.prototype.hasOwnProperty()`:	Returns a boolean indicating whether an object contains the specified property as a direct property of that object _and not inherited through the prototype chain_.
+- `Object.keys()`:	Returns an array containing the names of all of the given object's own enumerable string properties.
+- `Object.values()`:	Returns an array containing the values that correspond to all of a given object's own enumerable string properties

 Defining getters and setters
 - A **getter** is a method that gets the value of a specific property.
 A **setter** is a method that sets the value of a specific property.
-You can define getters and setters on any predefined core object or user-defined object that supports the addition of new properties.
+You can define getters and setters on any predefined core object or user-defined object _that supports the addition of new properties_.

-- `Object.prototype.toString()`:	Returns a string representation of the object.
-- `Object.prototype.valueOf()`:	Returns the primitive value of the specified object.
-- `Object.prototype.hasOwnProperty()`:	Returns a boolean indicating whether an object contains the specified property as a direct property of that object and not inherited through the prototype chain.

 There are three native ways to list/traverse object properties:
-- `for...in` loops: This method traverses all enumerable properties of an object and its prototype chain.
+- `for...in` loops: This method traverses all enumerable properties of an object _and its prototype chain_.
-- `Object.keys(o)`: This method returns an array with all the own (not in the prototype chain) enumerable properties' names ("keys") of an object o.
+- `Object.keys(o)`: This method returns an array with all the own (not in the prototype chain) enumerable properties names ("keys") of an object `o`.
-- `Object.getOwnPropertyNames(o)`: This method returns an array containing all own properties' names (enumerable or not) of an object o.
+- `Object.getOwnPropertyNames(o)`: This method returns an array containing all own properties names (enumerable or not) of an object `o`.

-- `Object.keys()`:	Returns an array containing the names of all of the given object's own enumerable string properties.
-- `Object.values()`:	Returns an array containing the values that correspond to all of a given object's own enumerable string properties

 Check out the [MDN Working with Objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects) page.